Stages of Life (The Internal Monads)by DAVID GREGG

 In the positive pole of transcendence, the soul greets the astral (and the beginning of the new life) with a sense of wonder.
 In fatalism, the negative pole, the soul leaves kicking and screaming, angry or despondent about the sudden demise; or the soul exits in a misanthropic cloud of cynicism.
 In extreme cases, the dark attitude of the soul may lower its vibrations to the point where it cannot enter the astral plane.
 This can occur with drug addicts, perpetrators of violence, the clinically insane, and so on.

-A soul retrieval from the etheric planes will then be conducted by spirit guides who specialize in this work.
+A soul retrieval from the etheric plane will then be conducted by those who specialize in this work.

 The seventh monad is a peculiarity for many students, since the death of the body is typically instantaneous and final.
 It doesn't seem like much is involved.
 Appearances can deceive, however.
 The attitude that one takes to the deathbed can greatly alter the overall experience, both in the initial transition and how the astral world presents itself.